What is the Kiplinger Fellowship?

 An online digital revolution is changing the way we communicate.
 For journalists, it's an ever-evolving new world, filled with opportunities as well as obstacles.

 Fellows will return to their newsrooms equipped with new and sharpened reporting tools.
-They'll learn how to tell powerful online stories that break through the noise and grab attention.
+They'll learn how to tell powerful online stories that break through the noise and grab attention with an eye toward ethics.
 Stories that help people understand why in-depth reporting matters more than ever.
 Stories that make a difference.

 So, if you're ready for digital media training that's hands-on and highly relevant, apply now for our fellowship.